nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 00.md

 Alright.
 You were once a proud citizen of the blessed you you were once a proud citizen of the blessed realms realm.
 Never thinking of your king's power would ever waver or would ever wane.
 But eventually, a shadow grew in your heart.
 You started to doubt the divine right that you thought the blessed realm had.

 But did your but did your best to ignore that again.
 Then one day, a man by the name of Jared came into your town.
-He was a priest from the capital of Loom, of Lumopolis.
+He was a priest from the capital of Loom, of Luminopolis.
 He spoke of an a impending duty.
 He spoke about how we needed to leave the blessed realm to travel north or we would be caught up in destruction.

 Whether his words spoke to this unsettled feeling you already had about the king's intentions or you got caught up in his past passionate speech.
 You decided to leave your life in the blessed realm and travel north to build a community away from the devastation.
 Jared led the community north.
 As you were leaving the blessed realm, the flaming retribution occurred.
 Fire and flaming rocks falling from the sky, earthquakes shattering villages and cities, and boiling geysers erupting everywhere.

-It appeared that the very land of Etheria had rejected the blessed realm.
+It appeared that the very land of Aetheria had rejected the blessed realm.
 The very landscape itself changed in what seemed to be overnight.
 A year later, the community has settled in a newly created River Fork in the plains.
 They have worked diligently to build the community over the past year and deal with the dangers of the new work the dangers that the new world brought.
 They have finally settled into a less volatile place and are now wondering what happens what happened to the rest of the world.

 And I am noticing a great number of, misspellings, but, you know, we'll deal with that.
 Oh, well.
 I have a computer, so it does the spelling for me, then I just don't listen to it.
 No. So that's basically kind of where where the setting of where your character is.